okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/enable-cors/main/index.md

 1. Make sure that **CORS** is selected as the **Type**.
 You can also enable the **Redirect** setting, which allows for redirection to this Trusted Origin after a user signs in or out.
 1. Click **Save**.

-> **Note:** If you don't enable CORS, or disable it at a later date, the list of websites is retained.
+> **Note:** If you don't enable CORS, or disable it later, the list of websites is retained.

 ## Test your configuration

 Do the following to test your CORS configuration:

 1. Grant cross-origin access to `https://developer.okta.com`.
-2. In the same browser in which you have an active session in your Okta organization, enter your Okta subdomain in the form below and click **Test**.
+2. In the same browser in which you have an active session in your Okta organization, enter your Okta subdomain in the following form and click **Test**.
 Your Okta user profile appears below the form.

 <CorsTest />

-> **Note:** If this test seems to be working incorrectly, make sure that you have all tracking blockers turned off in your browser and reload the page.
+> **Note:** If this test seems not to work, make sure that you have all tracking blockers turned off in your browser and reload the page.

 ### Request examples